recoilme/art/README.md

 ## simple & perfomant adaptive radix tree implementation

 ### Description
-Unlike other implementations in Go/C this version store only differents parts of keys.
+Unlike other implementations in Go/C this version store only different parts of keys.
 Which leads to dramatically reducing of memory usage in case of storing keys with repeatable fragments

 ### Advantages

- - Optimize memory usage, correct implementation of compact/prefix tree
+ - Optimized memory usage, correct implementation of compact/prefix tree
- - Minimum allocations on Set/Get (GC friendly)
+ - Minimized allocations on Set/Get (GC friendly)
  - Perfomant
- - Maintains the data in sorted order, which enables additional operations like range scan and prefix lookup
+ - Store the data in sorted order

 ### Disadvantages:

- - Binary comparator
+ - Binary comparator only

 ## Status: WIP